uber/prototool/docs/breaking.md

 ### Saved State

-If not using git, or you would prefer not to rely on git state to compare your Protobuf definitions for breaking changes, you can instead save state to a file and use that for comparsion.
+If not using git, or you would prefer not to rely on git state to compare your Protobuf definitions for breaking changes, you can instead save state to a file and use that for comparison.

 To save your current state: